-Though there are many definable classifications of trauma, and certainly many perceptions of what trauma might be in today’s culture, I personally have come to understand that trauma is any occurrence(s) that exceeds our capacity to cope – physiologically, psychologically, or relationally – that has not been met with the support it needs to be integrated into our coherent sense of Self.
+Trauma can be defined as any occurrence(s) that exceeds a systems capacity to cope – physiologically, psychologically, or relationally – and has not been met with the support it needs to be integrated or re-integrated within the system.

-Trauma impacts us by challenging our innate human assumption that the World is a safe, just, predictable place, and/or that we can trust Others to protect us when it is not.
+Trauma may appear as any form of overwhelm and/or confusion within our felt sense of Self, Other, and the World.
+This overwhelm and confusion ultimately reflects the impact trauma has on our innate human assumption that the World is a safe, just, predictable place, and/or that we can trust Others to protect us when it is not.

 - Overt or covert abuse & neglect,